SondreHauk/TTK4145-Sanntid/README.md

 `primary -- order --> elevator -- order matrix --> primary -- hall light matrix --> elevator`

 When the primary assigns an order to an elevator, it starts a countdown timer.
 If the primary does not receive a correct stateUpdate from the assgined elevator within the deadline: declear the elevator for dead/broken and reassign all hall orders!

+# Miscellaneous
+## Variable naming convention
+As a general rule, camel-case convention is used.
+Initial capitalization is handled as such: lowercase for localVariables and helperFunctions, uppercase for ExportedVariables and FunctionsUsedElsewhere.
+Global constants are fully capitalized with underscores between words: PORT_WORLDVIEW, NUM_FLOORS, etc.